ryncmrfrd/lp/README.md

 ## How to Install

 This is the easiest bit.
-__Step 1 -__ Download the extenxion from [this](https://github.com/ryncmrfrd/lp/extention/master/EP%20Auto%20Answerer.crx) github link.
+__Step 1 -__ Download the extension from [this](https://github.com/ryncmrfrd/lp/archive/master.zip) github link.
-__Step 2 -__ Install the extenxion onto Chrome from the [extentions page](chrome://extentions).
-Enable developer mode by toggling the switch in the top-right corner, then click on `Load Unpacked`, then navigate to the location of the downloaded folder.
+__Step 2 -__ Install the extension onto Chrome from the [extensions page](chrome://extensions).
+Enable developer mode by toggling the switch in the top-right corner, then click on `Load Unpacked`, then navigate to the __/extention__ subfolder of the downloaded folder.
 Boom, done :thumbsup:.

 > I am working on getting the extention onto the Chrome Web store so all of this install business is unnecessary, but until then this is the best I can do.
 Sorry :(.